 Furen Temple Introduction

-At the end of Heping Old Street stands a century-old temple that adds a solemn atmosphere to the bustling commercial street.
-Furen Temple, known locally as the main temple, was built in the 18th year of Jiaqing (1813).
-The immigrants from Zhangzhou established the temple to avoid the inconvenience of crossing the Dazhukeng River to Pu-Ding for the worship of Kaizhang Shengwang during festivals.
-Funded by Li Bing-sheng (father of Li Teng-fang), Lü Fan-diao, Lin Ben-yuan, and others, Furen Temple is now not only a vital center of Zhangzhou belief in Daxi but also incorporates Hakka, Chaozhou, and Quanzhou local deities, which is quite rare.
-During the Japanese occupation, Furen Temple established a civil guardianship bureau as a local resistance point, and during the colonial period, it served as a garrison hospital.
+At the end of He Ping Old Street stands a century-old temple, adding a solemn atmosphere to the bustling commercial street.
+Furen Temple, known as a major temple among the local people, was built in the 18th year of the Jiaqing era (1813).
+At that time, the Zhangzhou immigrants pooled funds to build the temple to avoid the inconvenience of crossing the Dazhongkeng Creek to Pu Ding to pay respects to the Kaizhang Shengwang during festive occasions.
+Today, Furen Temple is not only a significant site of worship for the Daxi Zhangzhou belief but also enshrines local deities from Hakka, Chaozhou, and Quanzhou, which is quite rare.
+During the Japanese occupation period, Furen Temple established a peace bureau as a local resistance point, and it was used as a garrison hospital during the colonial period.
 After undergoing two reconstructions, it is now one of the largest temples in Daxi.
-Covering an area of over 300 ping, it is a three-hall structure with a false four-sided eaves design on the rooftops, and both the main hall and wing rooms feature two dragon columns.
-The height of the main hall is comparable to that of the two-story back hall, symbolizing that there is no distinction in status between the deities worshiped.
-The temple courtyard, divided by Heping Old Street, once commonly saw children gathering to play top spinning and locals casually chatting.
-Today, it serves as a parking lot and a community activity space, retaining its warmth over the century.
-If you want to experience local temple activities, the "Sacred Pig Competition" on February 11 of the lunar calendar is definitely not to be missed.
-To celebrate the birthday of Kaizhang Shengwang, the ten major surnames take turns offering a sacred pig every ten years, which each family considers a significant event.
-The sacred pig is intricately painted by professional masters and offered at Furen Temple's plaza.
-Devotees parade through the streets, accompanied by traditional music performed by Beiguan musicians and folk opera performances, creating a lively scene.
-With a history of over a century, the "Sacred Pig Competition" has evolved over time; although it has shifted to "creative sacred pigs" made of ingredients like dough turtles, noodles, and oranges, it remains an exciting cultural event.
+Covering an area of over 300 ping, it features a three-hall structure with a false four-eave roof design, and both the main hall and side rooms have two dragon columns.
+The height of the main hall is comparable to that of the two-story rear hall, symbolizing equality between the deities of the main and accompanying altars.
+The temple courtyard, divided by He Ping Old Street, used to be a gathering place for children playing tops and villagers chatting.
+Now, it serves as a parking lot and a venue for community activities, retaining its warm human connections after a hundred years.
+If you want to experience local temple activities, the "Sacred Pig Competition" on the 11th day of the second lunar month is definitely not to be missed.
+To celebrate the birthday of Kaizhang Shengwang, ten major surnames take turns to offer a sacred pig every ten years, which is considered a significant event for each family.
+The sacred pig must be ornately painted by a professional master and presented at the square of Furen Temple.
+Devotees from various places parade through the streets, accompanied by traditional music played with Northern Pipe drums, and folk opera performances, creating an extraordinary festive atmosphere.
+The century-old "Sacred Pig Competition," evolving with the times, now features "creative sacred pigs" made from ingredients like noodle turtles, noodles, and oranges, yet it remains an exciting cultural event.